sarmadiali98/ReLico/README.md

 Examples include:

+- Docker or a Docker-compatible runtime,
-- Maven dependencies used by the Java compiler project
+- Maven dependencies used by the Java compiler project,
-- PlatformIO
+- PlatformIO,
-- Arduino framework for ESP32
+- Arduino framework for ESP32,
-- Adafruit DHT Sensor Library
+- Adafruit DHT Sensor Library,
-- Adafruit Unified Sensor
+- Adafruit Unified Sensor,
-- Lingua Franca
+- Lingua Franca,
-- Uclid5
+- Uclid5,
-- Z3
+- Z3,
-- RMC
+- RMC.

 These dependencies are not relicensed by this repository.